OpenNebula/website/content/software/migration_from_vmware/oneswap.md

 | `oneswap list clusters [--datacenter DCName]` | List clusters (can filter by datacenter) |
 | `oneswap list vms [--datacenter DCName [--cluster ClusterName]]` | List VMs on ESX.
 Cluster needs the Datacenter name. |

+For convenience, it is a good practice to populate the `/etc/one/oneswap.yaml` file with the values that will apply for most migrated VMs.
+If the user running oneswap has no permissions to edit the file, it can be copied, modified and execute `oneswap` with the parameter `--config-file NEW_CONFIG_FILE.yaml`